TanvirHasanPrince/chillox-frontend/README.md

 ## Contributing
 If you would like to contribute to the development of the Chillox Restaurant Website, please feel free to fork the repository and submit a pull request.

 ### Thank you for visiting the Chillox Restaurant Website!
-We hope to see you soon at one of our locations.